tillbiskup/evedata/docs/usecases.rst

 * Provide powerful abstractions such as subscans, 2D/nD data structures, and detector types not yet available in the measurement program.

   Users got used to a number of different abstractions, such as subscans and 2D/nD data structures (*e.g.* wavelength *vs.* AOI).
-Furthermore, some use cases are not yet covered directly by the measurement program, most prominently perhaps an adaptive average detector saving the individual data points.
+Furthermore, some use cases are not yet covered directly by the measurement program, most prominently perhaps an adaptive average detector saving the individual data points (and corresponding axes readback values).
 These concepts should be available as convenient abstractions and the data automatically be converted into these structures.

 * Provide access to data stored separately from eveH5 files, such as spectra and images.